 Conference on Psychology and Lawyering: Coalescing the Field

 The Saltman Center for Conflict Resolution at the UNLV William S. Boyd School of Law will host a conference on Psychology and Lawyering: Coalescing the Field on February 21 and 22, 2014 in Las Vegas Nevada.
 The goal in hosting this conference is to bring together a broad range of academics in both law and psychology to focus on the many insights empirical psychological research can provide to law students and practicing attorneys.
 Website

 8th Annual Colloquium on Current Scholarship in Labor and Employment Law

-The UNLV William S. Boyd School of Law is pleased to announce that it will host the 8th Annual Colloquium on Current Scholarship in Labor and Employment Law on September 27 and 28, 2013 in Las Vegas, Nevada.
-The Colloquium provides an opportunity for labor and employment law scholars to present works-in-progress and receive feedback from their colleagues in the field.
+The UNLV William S. Boyd School of Law hosted the 8th Annual Colloquium on Current Scholarship in Labor and Employment Law on September 27 and 28, 2013 in Las Vegas, Nevada.
+The Colloquium provided an opportunity for labor and employment law scholars to present works-in-progress and receive feedback from their colleagues in the field.
 Website

 Association of Academic Support Educators Conference

-The 2013 AASE Annual Conference will be held Tuesday, May 28 through Thursday, May 30, 2013 at the UNLV William S. Boyd School of Law in Las Vegas, Nevada.
-The conference will start with an evening reception on May 28 at the Bluegreen Club 36 Resort (see contact information provided under "Hotel Reservations") and end after lunch on May 30 at the Boyd School of Law.
+The 2013 AASE Annual Conference was held Tuesday, May 28 through Thursday, May 30, 2013 at the UNLV William S. Boyd School of Law in Las Vegas, Nevada.
+The workshop was open to all persons interested in legal education and academic support.
 Website